National Report on Schooling in Australia 2013

 Trade Training Centres in Schools Program

-This program supports and complements existing programs for VET in Schools (including school-based apprenticeships and traineeships) operating in all States and Territories.
-Under these programs senior school students are able to combine school study with training towards an accredited VET qualification under the Australian Qualification Framework (AQF).
+This program supports and complements existing programs for VET in Schools, and school- based apprenticeships and traineeships operating in all states and territories.
+Under these programs, school students are able to combine school study with training towards an accredited AQF VET qualification.

 Digital Education Revolution

-- MCEECDYA strategy: ensuring learning in the senior years is supported by access to computers, online tools and resources, and teaching expertise in using information and communication technologies (ICT).
+Ensuring learning in the senior years is supported by access to computers, online tools and resources, and teaching expertise in using information and communication technologies (ICT) is an agreed strategy for supporting senior schooling and youth transitions under the Melbourne Declaration.

-provide for new information and communication technology (ICT) equipment for all secondary schools with students in Years 9 to 12 through the National Secondary School Computer Fund.
-The aim of the Fund is to achieve a 1 to 1 computer to student ratio by 31 December 2011
+• provide new ICT equipment for all secondary schools with students in Years 9–12 through the National Secondary Schools Computer Fund

-Further information on senior schooling and transitions including the Key Performance Measures related to this commitment is in the Senior schooling and youth transitions section of this report.
+Further information on senior schooling and transitions, including the key performance measures related to this commitment, is in Part 6: Senior schooling and youth transitions.